fluxcd/source-controller/docs/spec/v1alpha1/helmcharts.md

 	// +required
 	HelmRepositoryRef v1.LocalObjectReference `json:"helmRepositoryRef"`

-	// The interval at which to check the Helm repository for updates.
+	// The interval at which to check the referenced HelmRepository index
-	// Defaults to the interval of the referenced HelmRepository.
+	// for updates.
+Defaults to the interval of the referenced HelmRepository.
 	// +optional
 	Interval metav1.Duration `json:"interval,omitempty"`
 }